-An Indian man who filed an application in the skilled migration visa category had his permanent residency finalized in only one day after a special consideration was made by Australian visa authorities.
+An Indian national who filed an application in the skilled migration visa category had his permanent residency finalized in only one day after a special consideration was made by Australian visa authorities.

 A Melbourne-based Indian man has been granted permanent residency on a priority basis after tragedy struck his family.

 Twenty-eight-year-old Mahal Singh*, who first arrived as an international student, had been waiting for a visa approval under the Skilled Migration visa category 190.

 Mr Singh’s younger brother died of a medical condition in Melbourne earlier this month.

 Given the tragic personal conditions, a request for ‘special consideration’ was made to the Department of Home Affairs.

 The visa authorities responded within one day with a positive outcome to the application.

 Mr Singh’s migration consultant Jujhar Bajwa told SBS Punjabi that it is one of the rare cases where the department has intervened to accommodate a plea on the grounds of exceptional circumstances.